edgedb/edgedb/docs/cli/edgedb_migration/index.rst

 =====

 First of all, the migration tools need a place to store the schema and migration information.
-By default they will look in ``dbschema`` directory, but it's also possible to specify any other location by using :cli:synopsis:`schema-dir` option.
-Inside this directory there should be an ``.esdl`` file with :ref:`SDL <ref_eql_sdl>` schema description.
-It's also possible to split the schema definition across multiple ``.esdl`` files.
+By default they will look in the ``dbschema`` directory, but it's also possible to specify any other location by using the :cli:synopsis:`schema-dir` option.

+Inside this directory, you will find an ``.esdl`` file with an :ref:`SDL
+<ref_eql_sdl>` schema description.
+You may split your schema across multiple
+``.esdl`` files.
 The migration tools will read all of them and treat them as a single SDL document.

 .. list-table::
     :class: funcoptable